 Scholars struggle to consistently define and distinguish the terms, but educators agree on the need to transform both “climate” and “culture” to improve academic outcomes.

-This event features practical, real-world initiatives that are successfully transforming the quality, character and personality of schools.
+This Conference will be included in the Innovative Schools Summit Las Vegas and San Antonio in 2019 and features practical, real-world initiatives that are successfully transforming the quality, character and personality of schools.
 It showcases programs, assessments and tools proven to improve school culture and climate.
 Evidence-based and research-based interventions will be introduced, while the forum also highlights high-potential efforts currently being implemented in the laboratory of everyday school life.

-The School Discipline Conference provides a forum where educators can gather information on various approaches and philosophies.
+The School Discipline Conference will be held as part of the Innovative Schools Summit in Atlanta, Las Vegas and San Antonio in 2019 and provides a forum where educators can gather information on various approaches and philosophies.
 It will assemble internationally recognized experts and speakers and will feature evidence-based programs as well as promising new approaches developed by practitioners.

 raditional exclusionary “consequences” – office referrals, in-school suspensions, out-of-school suspensions and expulsion – have the unintended result of removing the most academically at-risk students from the classroom.
 Citing current research in both the U.S. and Canada, advocacy groups and government agencies have supported an end to exclusionary and zero-tolerance policies, saying they are applied unfairly to minorities and student with special needs.

-The Wired Differently Conference will present a wide array of critical insights and best practices will be shared for reaching and teaching students with emotional and behavioral conditions – including Asperger’s and other autism spectrum disorders, ADHD, bipolar disorder, obsessive-compulsive disorder, borderline personality disorder and more.
+The Wired Differently Conference will be included in the Innovative Schools Summit Atlanta and San Antonio in 2019 and will present a wide array of critical insights and best practices will be shared for reaching and teaching students with emotional and behavioral conditions – including Asperger’s and other autism spectrum disorders, ADHD, bipolar disorder, obsessive-compulsive disorder, borderline personality disorder and more.